AndreaNardinocchi/placemark/README.md

 ```

-Hence, if there is a matching user, a token gets created and returned.
+Hence, as per the above code, if there is a matching user, a token gets created and returned.

 The **placemark-service.js** was also extended to include the new methods to authenticate a user: